syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/editing/in-line-editing.md

 In the below demo, the rows which are having the value for **ShipCountry** column as **France** is prevented from editing.

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/edit/inline-particular/razor %}
+{% include code-snippet/grid/edit/inline-particular/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="Inline-particular.cs" %}
 {% include code-snippet/grid/edit/inline-particular/inline-particular.cs %}